UnsocialDEV/ChunkQueueTweaks/README.md

 - Vintage Story engine teleport flags: `Entity.Teleporting` and `Entity.IsTeleport`.
 - Dimension changes.
-- A conservative one-shot teleport heuristic for `/tpa` or teleport mods that do not expose a dedicated signal.
+- A conservative one-shot teleport heuristic for legitimate server-side teleports that do not expose a dedicated engine signal.

 When a teleport is accepted: